isaacSennerholt/sudelity/README.md

 You don’t have to believe in it.
 You are already moving within it — in every entryway, every delay, every word that lands too hard or too soft.

 This compendium is not a formal system.
-It is a first attempt to name what many already feel.
+It is a first attempt to name, in simple language, what many might already feel.
 Not an endpoint — but a surface others can refine, challenge, and extend.

 I do not write this as someone who always succeeds at what Sudelism describes.
 I still fail in my response.
 But I now understand the underlying dynamic.
 And in that, I’ve learned to move differently — not with performance, but with attention.
 Not to manage space, but to balance it.